RileyGWeb/secure-pay-service/services.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: generic
+layout: services
-title: Title
+title: Secure Pay Services
-subtitle: Subtitle
+subtitle: If you are not processing, we are not working!
 imageURL: images/stock.webp
 imageAltText: Blog Image
 ---